-PAU holds two commencement ceremonies in June; one for doctoral graduates and another for masters and bachelor graduates.
+PAU holds two commencement ceremonies on June 20, 2020; one for doctoral graduates and another for masters and bachelor graduates.
 Students who miss the May 1 graduation application deadlines for a given year will still be able to obtain a graduation/date of completion when they finish the requirements specified above.
 They are also allowed to participate in the commencement ceremony the following year.